 Volk claimed that repealing the vehicle habitation ban was a veritable welcome mat for thousands more van-lifers, who can’t ever hope to afford coastal rents, to drive to San Diego from other parts of the U.S. and join the lifestyle.

-During a Q&A session following the forum, four attendees threw the meeting briefly into chaos, standing up one at a time without being called upon to loudly state their disbelief that at a panel about homelessness did not include any homeless people.
+During a Q&A session following the forum, four attendees threw the meeting briefly into chaos, standing up one at a time without being called upon to loudly state their disbelief that a panel about homelessness did not include any homeless people.

 “This has been the most biased presentation I have ever seen,” said homeless advocate Michael McConnell.
 When LJTC president Ann Kerr Bache asked him to be seated, McConnell responded: “Just keep spewing your nonsense then.”